Kylmalcolm/Baseball_Project/README.md

 # Baseball_Project

+!!!Please refer to baseball_challege_final.ipynb, the powerpoint, and this readme for project documentation and code!!!

 Baseball and Money – Project 1 As a group, we decided to use a dataset from Kaggle.com called Baseball Databank (https://www.kaggle.com/open-source-sports/baseball-databank).
 There are several CSV files including data on players, teams, salaries, and playoff games that enabled us to develop some interesting questions.
 These questions include:
 1. For teams that make it to the playoffs, does high spending on player salaries mean they win more often?
 2. Do “star players” make a big enough difference that they justify their contracts?